-Making the Discovery in the Lungs
+Making Discovery of Damaged Reversed in the Lungs

 The experiment involved growing colonies of bronchial epithelium cells from current smokers, former smokers, and non-smokers.
 Once the cell colonies were sufficiently grown, the researchers counted and compared the genetic changes between the trial groups.

 To the researchers’ surprise, cells collected from the bronchial tubes of former smokers incurred less mutations than those collected from current smokers.
 Researchers initially anticipated the number of mutations to be roughly equivalent.
 However, the former smokers’ lungs appeared to have rebounded.

 What’s more, the number of changes in former’s smokers DNA were comparable to the number of mutations observed in the colonies grown from participants who had never smoked.

 What Accounts for the Dramatic Improvement in the Lungs of Former Smokers?

 While a drag on a cigarette exposes a majority of bronchial epithelial cells to smoke, a few must remain unexposed and thus unmarred by carcinogens – so goes the current hypothesis by scientists.
 It is these healthy cells that multiply and supplant the unhealthy, genetically damaged cells when a smoker quits smoking.
 In this way, “up to 40% of their cells” appear just like the cells from non-smoking participants, according to the BBC.